 8.2 Market Shock vs. Systemic Rot (Economic Costs)

-This same logic applies to the economic costs.
+This same logic applies to economic costs.
 A full, immediate embargo on Russian energy in 2022 would have caused a significant but manageable short-term market shock.
 Instead, the policy of hesitation has led to the slow, corrosive, long-term costs of a protracted war.
 These systemic costs include persistent global inflation driven by years of food and energy insecurity, broken supply chains, and skyrocketing maritime insurance rates.
-[2] Most significantly, there is the immense, multi-generational burden of reconstructing a devastated Ukraine, with estimates of the cost already exceeding half a trillion dollars just two years into the conflict, a burden that will now fall primarily on Western taxpayers for decades.
-[3]
+See [citation 2].
+The most significant cost is the multi-generational burden of reconstructing a devastated Ukraine.
+The World Bank's estimate of this cost already exceeds half a trillion dollars just two years into the conflict, a "hesitation tax" that will now fall primarily on Western taxpayers for decades.
+See [citation 3].

 8.3 Deterrence as an Investment

-Classic deterrence theory frames military credibility not as a cost, but as an investment.
-As Thomas Schelling argued, the power to deter is the power to demonstrate that the costs of an adversary's aggression will be swift and unbearably high.
-[4] The failure to make this investment in Ukraine by responding with overwhelming speed and force has had catastrophic "contagion" costs.
-It has signaled to other autocrats—most notably China regarding Taiwan—that the West lacks the political will and industrial capacity to enforce its red lines.
+Classic deterrence theory, as codified by Thomas Schelling, frames military credibility not as a cost, but as an investment.
+The power to deter is the power to demonstrate that the costs of an adversary's aggression will be swift and unbearably high.
+Schelling distinguished between brute force and coercion.
+The West chose a strategy of slow, attritional brute force.
+A successful strategy of coercion, however, would have involved demonstrating an immediate, overwhelming, and credible commitment to inflicting unacceptable costs on the aggressor.
+See [citation 4].
+The failure to make this investment in Ukraine has signaled to other autocrats—most notably China regarding Taiwan—that the West lacks the political will to enforce its red lines.
 This normalization of aggression dramatically increases the future likelihood of other, even more costly, conflicts.

 8.4 Averting the Human Catastrophe

 Finally, the "savings" from hesitation are rendered absurd when calculated against the long-term human costs.
-A swift conclusion to the war would have limited the refugee crisis, the long-term medical and psychological trauma of an entire nation, and the destruction of Ukraine's human and industrial capital.
-Instead, a multi-year war of attrition has created a permanent refugee population, a generation of veterans suffering from lifelong trauma, and a nation so systematically destroyed that its own economic productivity may not recover for a century.
+A swift conclusion to the war would have limited the refugee crisis and the destruction of Ukraine's human and industrial capital.
+Instead, a multi-year war of attrition has created a permanent refugee population, a generation of veterans suffering from lifelong trauma, and a demographic catastrophe—from mass casualties, mass displacement, and a collapsed birth rate—that threatens Ukraine's very viability as a populous nation in the future.
 These are the hidden, incalculable debts on the ledger of inaction.